lukeb06/settlemyre-messenger/README.md

 ### Build with docker

-If you have [Bun](https://bun.sh) or NPM installed, you can build with project with the following command:
+If you have [Bun](https://bun.sh) or NPM installed, you can build with an NPM script.
+Otherwise, use the default docker command.

 Bun: